DirkvdBruggen/Datarave/README.md

 Hello welcome to my github

+## Features overview
+Algorave is an tool for mercury to live code in collaboration with a computer.
+The tool writes code thats generated based on social media data.

+## Target audience

 ## Install

 Please read the [user manual](https://github.com/DirkvdBruggen/Datarave/blob/main/User%20Manual.md) for installing the software needed to try Algorave!

+## Thanks

+Special thanks to [Thunderboom records](https://www.thunderboomrecords.com/) who has given me the opportunity for the graduation assignment.